Craven Faults: Career

 In February 2024, Craven Faults played a live show at Studio 9294 in London.

 In October 2024 Craven Faults released Bounds.
 Following loosely in the footsteps of 2020's Enclosures, it's another 37-minute journey through Northern England via a lifetime obsessing at the fringes of popular culture.
 Bounds was made available in five vinyl editions: four limited edition colored vinyl and one unlimited edition black vinyl.

 In November 2024, Craven Faults played live shows at The Cube in Bristol and The White Hotel in Salford.

-In March 2025, two shows will be played at the Rymer Auditorium at the University of York in the UK.
+In March 2025, he played two shows at the Rymer Auditorium at the University of York in the UK.